 Indigenous to over 10 million acres made life difficult to adjust on the tiny reservation established for the Yavapai peoples.
 It wasn’t long before we were once again challenged to relocate off of Fort McDowell because of the farm and irrigation interests in Maricopa County.
 With the help of Dr. Carlos Montezuma (one of the first medically trained Yavapai Indians) we maintained our right to remain on the Fort McDowell Indian reservation.
 We continue to maintain our way of life through other important points in our recent history that include the Indian Citizenship Act of 1924, Arizona Indian Voting Rights of 1948, Victory over removal for a proposed dam in 1981 and our Stand for Sovereignty May 12, 1992.

 Today, the Fort McDowell Yavapai Nation operates its own enterprises in the industries of farming, construction, hospitality and property management.
-The hospitality includes two hotels the Wekopa Resort and Conference Center and Poco Diablo hotel, Wekopa Golf Course, Fort McDowell Adventures, Fort McDowell Casino, Eagle View RV Resort and Fort McDowell Baja Chevron.
+The hospitality includes two hotels the Wekopa Resort and Conference Center, Wekopa Golf Course, Fort McDowell Adventures, Fort McDowell Casino, Eagle View RV Resort and Fort McDowell Baja Chevron.